Turning Photo into Line Drawing in Photoshop

 Modify its foreground color by changing it to white in the Toolbar and select the Brush Tool from the Toolbar to carefully paint over any smudges within the new stamped layer.
 It is then that you can have a finished image that will now look like a pencil sketch.

 Now that you know how to turn a picture into a line drawing using Photoshop give it a trial and be marvelled at how simple clicks can create something that is worthy.
 There are many variations you can try to give your images different style outlooks as it suits you.
-For more profession photo editing service / e-commerce image editing service you can visit Clipping Way.
+For more professional photo editing for photographers / e-commerce image editing service you can visit Clipping Way.